microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Narrowing.md

 As with [type predicates](#using-type-predicates), assertion functions provide a way to perform type narrowing in scenarios where the TypeScript compiler is *unable* to do so.

-Assertion functions supersede the TypeScript compiler's type checking.
+Assertion functions bypass the TypeScript compiler's type checking.
 This means that they can be used to change a value's type to an incorrect type. **Assertion functions should be a last resort for narrowing that cannot be done any other way.**

 # Discriminated unions